MohammadSheikh/MohammadSheikh/README.md

 ### Hello there! 👋

   My name is Mahamadsaad Sheikh (a.k.a.
-Mahamad).

-  🌱 I’m currently majoring in Computer Science at UC Riverside
+Mahamad).🌱 I’m currently a junior at UC Riverside studying Computer Science.

   ### 👯 I’m looking:
   For an internship for Summer 2021!
   ### 🤔 I’m interested in: